lindavin/MIST-Backend-2.0/README.md

 2. Challenges (DL)
 3. Albums (NK)
 4. Images (AB)
-5. Login, Logout, Remember Me (MF)
+5. Remember Me and Reset Password (MF)

 Stuff to do for the future:
 A lot